abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 \\  \rightarrow 01 \\ \rightarrow 10 \\ \rightarrow 11\end{matrix}$$

-## What is the probabilistic state of the multiple systems?
+### How can we define the probabilistic state of the multiple systems?

-Similar to single system being in probabilistic state the multiple systems also can be in the probabilistic states.
-Until we learn the classical state of the multiple systems we associate some probability values for each of the classical state of the multiple system.
-This is called the probabilistic state of the multiple systems.
+We can define the probabilistic state of multiple systems in a same way as the probabilistic state of the single system.
+Here we will associate some probability value with each classical state of the cartesian product set of the joint system.

-Similar to the classical state of the multiple system we can represent probabilistic state of the multiple system also using the column vector.
-Here the only difference is that each entry of the column vector is the probability associated with the classical states of the multiple system. **Here remember that by the classical state we mean the joined classical state of multiple systems(which we can find using the cartesian product of the classical states sets of the individual systems).**

 As we have seen in previous section, Let $X_1$ and $X_2$ represent two Bits with classical state sets $\Sigma_1$ and $\Sigma_2$.
-Then the following vector represents a probabilistic state of joint system $(X_1,X_2)$ as `00 or (0,0)` with the probability 1/2 and `11 or (1,1)` with the probability 1/2.
-All the other states has the probability 0. (we have added classical state labels for each entry of the probability vector.
+Then the following vector represents a probabilistic state of joint system $(X_1,X_2)$ where the state `00 or (0,0)` has probability 1/2 and the state `11 or (1,1)` has the probabilty 1/2.
+The states `01` or `10` has the probability 0. (we have added classical state labels for each entry of the probability vector.
 Each entry corresponds to a probability associated with the labeled classical state).

 $$ |p\rangle =
 \begin{pmatrix} \frac{1}{2} \\ 0 \\ 0 \\ \frac{1}{2}\end{pmatrix}